vmchale/polyglot/README.md

 orient oneself in an unfamiliar codebase.

 `poly` is currently faster than all other code counting tools, though it supports far fewer file formats than is desirable.
-I currently use it alongside `tokei`.

 <img src=https://github.com/vmchale/polyglot/raw/master/screenshot.png>

 ## Benchmarks

-Medium-sized directory:
+The Rust repo:

 <table>
   <tr>